googlefonts/gf-docs/Spec/README.md

 We expect font developers to understand the following:

 - Basic understanding of how OpenType fonts work.
-- A commercial font editor such as Fontlab 7, Glyphsapp, Robofont or Fontforge
+- A fully featured font editor such as Fontlab 7, Glyphsapp, Robofont or Fontforge; not a toy editor like a "handwriting page scan to font" tool fix
 - Version control, specifically git.
 Use of desktop clients such as Github desktop is acceptable.
 - Shell scripting
 - Managing python packages/tools using pip